Your Amazing Uterus: How it Changes While Pregnantby Elizabeth MacDonald

-While we know that the uterus itself is hands down amazing, I want to share with you the science behind this organ and what happens to it throughout pregnancy.
+While we know that the uterus itself is hands down amazing, it's time to share the science behind this organ and what happens to it throughout pregnancy.

-As a fetus, the uterus is contained in the abdominal cavity.
-At puberty, the uterus has descended into the pelvis with the folds being distinct and extending into the upper cavity of the organ.
-As an adult, the position of the uterus dependent upon the condition of the bladder and rectum.
-When the bladder is empty, the entire uterus is tilted forward with the body lying on the bladder.
-When the bladder fills, the uterus becomes more erect leaving the fundus back toward the sacrum.
-During menstruation, the organ becomes enlarged, more vascular, rounder, swelling the labia, thickening, darkening, and softening the membrane lining of its body.
-If pregnancy occurs, the uterus becomes enormously enlarged throughout the fetal growth period.
+While you are a fetus, your uterus is contained in the abdominal cavity.
+As you hit puberty, your uterus drops into the pelvis.
+As an adult, the position of your uterus depends upon the condition of your bladder and rectum.
+When your bladder is empty, the entire uterus is tilted forward.
+When your bladder fills, the uterus becomes more erect leaning toward the sacrum.
+During menstruation, it becomes enlarged, swelling your labia.

 Sustaining an Early Pregnancy

-As the ovaries produce estrogen and progesterone to thicken the lining of the uterus during the menstrual cycle, they continue to produce the hormones to sustain a pregnancy until the placenta has formed and is able to provide what is needed for the growing baby.
+As the ovaries produce estrogen and progesterone to thicken the lining of the uterus during your period, they continue to produce these hormones to sustain the pregnancy until the placenta has formed and is able to provide what is needed for the growing baby.

-.
-The uterus is held in place by ligaments that must stretch to help stabilize the growing uterus during pregnancy.
+Sharper pains can be attributed to round ligament pain as the pregnancy proceeds.
+The uterus is held in place by ligaments that must stretch to help stabilize your growing uterus during pregnancy.
 This stretching can cause temporary pain, especially with sudden movements.
-By the end of the pregnancy, a woman's uterus will extend from her pelvis to the bottom of her ribcage.
-It will weigh 15 times more than before pregnancy — not including the fetus — and can hold 500 times more than it did prior to conception.
-The larger uterus is one of the reasons many women often have the urge to urinate frequently during pregnancy, since the larger uterus presses down on the bladder while simultaneously suppressing its capacity.
-The uterus grows an entire organ (the placenta) to sustain a new life.
-It also houses the amniotic cavity which, as you can see in the photo above, is home to the amniotic fluid, the fetus, the placenta, etc. Below you can see how quickly the uterus grows during pregnancy.
+By the end of your pregnancy, your uterus will extend from your pelvis to the bottom of your ribcage.
+It will weigh 15 times more than it did before pregnancy — not including the fetus — and can hold 500 times more than it did prior to conception!

 Returning to Normal After Birth